samuelventura/SharpDaemon/README.md

   - Write exception message to stdout (Console.WriteLine)
   - Exit with non zero code

-Since many daemon instances can share a single executable the manager will always pass the registered daemon id as the first executing argument for the daemon to self identify (and for proper management of resources, like independent log files, if needed).
+Since many daemon instances can share a single executable the manager will always pass the registered daemon id as the Pid argument for the daemon to self identify (and for proper management of resources, like independent log files, if needed).

 Daemons can only be installed into the workspace by: